immich-app/immich/docs/docs/features/libraries.md

 ### Nightly job

-There is an automatic scan job that is scheduled run once a day.
+There is an automatic scan job that is scheduled to run once a day.
 This job also cleans up any libraries stuck in deletion.

 ## Usage